 That lasts for only a few days, then after that, the babies can fly and they are off getting ready for their fall migration.
 For the bluebirds to have a nest too, I decided to make more nest boxes.
 Now the tree swallows and bluebirds will be happy neighbors.

-These three species will tolerate each other being in close vincinity of their nest box, but they won’t tolerate another bird of their own species being within 180 to 200 feet.
-If you are putting up more than two bird houses the others need to be about 200’ away to allow enough territory for each set of bluebirds or swallows.
+These three feathered species will tolerate being close to each other in the vicinity of their nest box, but they won’t tolerate another bird of their own species being within 180 to 200 feet.
+If you are putting up more than two birdhouses for the same species, the others need to be about 200’ away to allow enough territory for each set of bluebirds or swallows.

 The original birdhouse plan came out of The Birdwatcher’s Companion, by Christopher Leahy, Hill and Wang, NY, 1982, and is a one-board pattern for making a bluebird box.
 I’ve made a few changes to the original.

 Use all necessary safety precautions when you are working with woodworking tools.
 In the pictures below I have removed the guards from the table saw so you can see how I have set the cut up.
 For safety, use the guards on your own table saw.
 If you are not comfortable making a particular cut, then stop and don’t make the cut.
 Think about what you are doing and come up with a way that is safe.